apppoint-release/BizAPP-Docs/docs/InstallBizAPP.md

 12. Right-click on each of service,and Select **Start**.

-## Configure Local Repository files
+## Configuring Local Repository files

 Check the configurations required for files within the folders of your system.